-For non-academic grievance resolution, students may contact Dr. Lisa Brosseau (brosseau@uic.edu), Ombudsperson for SPH.
+For non-academic grievance resolution, students may contact the Ombudsperson for SPH.
 The Ombudsperson advises students regarding procedures and methods available to resolve problems, provides dispute resolution services to resolve conflicts, and directs students to available resources.
 More information is available on the SPH website (http://publichealth.uic.edu/current-students/ombudsperson).